LATAM Airlines: Destinations

-LATAM Chile operates in 30 international destinations in 16 countries along with 17 domestic in Chile.
-With the delivery of more Airbus A320s and Airbus A321s, it will start new destinations in South America; it has considered Panama, San Jose de Costa Rica, Curitiba, Asunción, Manaus, Rosario, Cuzco and others.
+LATAM flies to 30 international destinations in 16 countries along with 17 domestic destinations in Chile.
 LATAM Chile was a popular choice for surfers traveling to South America because of their policy of not charging extra baggage fees.
 However, starting on December 19, 2016, they changed their policy and now charge US$200 per way for a surfboard bag of up to three boards.

-On October 5, 2017, LATAM Chile inaugurated their direct route between Santiago and Melbourne, a 15-hour (westbound) and 11300 km flight.
+On October 5, 2017, LATAM inaugurated their direct route between Santiago and Melbourne, a 15-hour (westbound) and 11300 km flight.
 It is currently the southernmost commercial point-to-point flight.
-The flight's great circle passes south of the Antarctic Circle, at a distance of approx 800 km off the Antarctic mainland.
-The flight numbers are LA805 (westbound) and LA804 (eastbound).
+The flight's great circle passes south of the Antarctic Circle, at a distance of about 800 km from the Antarctic mainland.